High School Courses

 Geography

-The Geography module will ensure learners develop a sense of place, by looking at the world around them on a local, regional and global scale.
+The geography module will ensure learners develop a sense of place, by looking at the world around them on a local, regional and global scale.
 Learners will examine a range of natural and man-made environments and study some of the processes which affected their development.
 They will also look at the ways in which people interact with their environment, and the opportunities and challenges an environment can present, thereby gaining a deeper insight into the different communities and cultures that exist around the world.

 Literature in Chinese